-Probably, one of the desicive factor that is conditioning the conservation status of our nature areas is the lack of management.
-Landslides are not fixed anymore, paths are abandoned and traditional professions are being lost.
+Probably, one of the main challenges for conservation of the Serra de Tramuntana’s nature areas is the lack of management.
+Wall slips and landslides are no longer repaired, paths are abandoned and traditional professions are being lost.

-Hence, we do need to bring back to life the Tramuntana with an efficient and profitable management.
-Thus, visitors would enjoy it, tourism industry would appreciate it (and take part on its conservation) and whoever owns a part of the land would have an incentive and support to end with the mountain management chimera.
+Hence, we need to bring the Tramuntana back to life with an efficient and profitable management.
+In this way, visitors will enjoy it, the tourism industry will thrive while taking part in conservation and landowners will have an incentive to make modern environmental management a reality.

 The mountains of Valldemossa and Muntanya del Voltor are no exception.
-Vanishing of traditional economic activities at the Tramuntana mountain range lead to the cease of environmental management.
-This situation supposes the weaknening of the area and strengthen of the threats.
-Therefore, biodiversity, landscape and architectural elements are endangered.
+The disappearance of traditional economic activities in the Tramuntana mountain range led to the breakdown of local environmental management.
+This has resulted in a environment exposed to growing number of threats.
+Therefore, biodiversity, landscape and architectural elements are at risk.

-For instance, a poor forestry favours the multiplication of oak feet, meaning the loss of genetic diversity and a higher rivalry for light, water and nutrients.
-It is basically an enfeeblement of the forest that needs to be reverted.
+For instance, poor forestry management favours the sprouting of an excess number of oak shoots, leading to a loss of genetic diversity and higher competition for light, water and nutrients.
+This is a trend that weakens the forest and needs to be reverted.

-Some other factors worsen the situation: lack of water sources (absence of water points for birds and insects); overpopulation of wild goats (due to the end of ranching and the lack of a predator) affecting the local flora; outbreak of plagues such as the great capricorn beetle Cerambyx cerdo, the common pine shoot beetle Tomicus piniperda or the fungus Biscogniauxia mediterranea (plagues which would probably not be a threaten if the forest was healthy).
+Other critical factors are: the lack of water sources (absence of water points for birds and insects); overpopulation of wild goats with its consequences for local flora (this increase is due to the lack of a predator and interest for modern-day human life); outbreak of plagues such as the Great Capricorn beetle Cerambyx cerdo, the Common Pine Shoot beetle Tomicus piniperda or the fungus Biscogniauxia mediterranea (plagues which would probably not be a threat if the forest was healthy).

-Also, heavy public use has many environmental impacts such us rubbish, noise, camping or fire.
-Paradoxically, an uncontrolled and overcrowed area may affects not only the nature but the hikking activity itself due to massification and the experience quality loss.
+Also, intense public use has many environmental impacts such us rubbish, noise, camping and fire.
+Paradoxically, the lack of control and overcrowing is detrimental not to the environment but also to the hiking itself, as it damages the quality of the visitors’ experience.

-Landscape and architectural heritage are one of the main attractions for the hikers.
-Huts, fountains and other insfraestructures are no longer in use, which means that are gradually damaged.
-Natural events (such as lightlinings or erosion) and vandalism worsen its conservation.
+The landscape and architectural heritage are some of the main attractions for hikers.
+Huts, fountains and other infrastructures, which are no longer in use, are gradually deteriorating.
+Natural events (such as light linings or erosion) and vandalism worsen the scenario.